difference between FDM and OFDM | FDM vs OFDM

-This page describes difference between FDM and OFDM
+This page compares FDM vs OFDM and mentions difference between FDM and OFDM techniques.

 FDM stands for Frequency Division Multiplexing and OFDM stands for Orthogonal Frequency Division Multiplexing.

 As shown in the figure in FDM systems carriers are far apart with respect to each other and in OFDM systems carriers are densely packed and are orthogonal to the other carriers.
 Orthogonal means peak of one carrier occurs at null of the other.
 Hence OFDM system is bandwidth efficient compare to FDM system.
 In FDM system carriers are not orthogonal.

 OFDM system usually will have more Peak to Average Power ration i.e. PAPR compare to FDM system.
 PAPR can be reduced by use of scrambler module and other techniques in OFDM systems.